h34tnet/enrico/README.md

   stack.
 The `ret` operation pops it and resumes program execution at the next instruction.

-## Program
+## Code generation

-A program consists of a list of operations, it's practically the AST.
- It removes

-Most operations have parameters which are either registers, constants, variables, variable offsets or labels.

-## Parser
+### Parser

 Parses valid program text (from a file, stream or string) into a program.
 One operation per line.
 Empty lines and everything after a `#` (comment) is discarded.

+### Program

+A program consists of a list of operations with parameters in intermediate form, it's practically a simple AST.

+Most operations have parameters which are either registers, constants, variables, variable offsets or labels.

+### Compiler & byte code format

+The compiler turns the program into byte code.
+The byte code layout is

+1. int: OPCODE (i.e. 1 for SWP)
+2. int: type of first operand
+3. int: value of first operand
+4. int: type of second operand
+5. int: value of second operand
+...

+#### Operands

+Types:

+* 0 = constant; value is the actual int value
+* 1 = register; value is 0 for register A, 1 for register B, ...
+* 2 = variable; value is the address of the variable
+* 3 = variable address; value is the address of the variable

+This will be subject to change.

 ## Program execution